-Name of struck off Company Nature of transactions with struck-off Company Balance outstanding Relationship with the Struck off company, if any, to be disclosed Access Services P Ltd Security service Rs.0.23 lakh Creditor
+11 Name of struck off Company Nature of transactions with struck-off Company Balance outstanding Relationship with the Struck off company, if any, to be disclosed Access Services P Ltd Security service Rs.0.23 lakh Creditor

-- 52 No charge or satisfaction yet to be registered with ROC beyond the statutory period. - 53 No Loans or Advances in the nature of loan is granted to promoters, directors, KMPs and the related parties (as defined under Companies Act, 2013,) either severally or jointly with any other person during the year. - 54 There is no capital- work- in progress as on 31.03.2022 - 55 There is no intangible assets under development - 56 No proceedings have been initiated or pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and the rules made there under. - 57 Company has no borrowings from banks or financial institutions on the basis of security of current assets. - 58 Company is not declared as a wilful defaulter by any bank or financial Institution or other lender. - 59 Company has no transaction which are not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961), unless there is immunity for disclosure under 11 any scheme and also shall state whether the previously unrecorded income and related assets have been properly recorded in the books of account during the year. - 60 The Company is not required mandatorily to carry out any CSR activities on account of losses incurred during the previous years. - 61 The Company has not traded or invested in Crypto currency or Virtual Currency during the financial year. - 62 The Consolidated financial statements were authorized for issue in accordance with a resolution passed by the Board of Directors on 26.05.2022 - 63 Previous year's figures have been regrouped / reclassified wherever necessary to correspond with the current year's classification / disclosure.
+- 52 No charge or satisfaction yet to be registered with ROC beyond the statutory period - 53 No Loans or Advances in the nature of loan is granted to promoters, directors, KMPs and the related parties (as defined under Companies Act, 2013,) either severally or jointly with any other person during the year - There is no capital- work- in progress as on 31.03.2022 - 55 There is no intangible assets under development - 56 No proceedings have been initiated or pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and the rules made there under - Company has no borrowings from banks or financial institutions on the basis of security of current assets - 58 Company is not declared as a wilful defaulter by any bank or financial Institution or other lender. - Company has no transaction which are not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961), unless there is immunity for disclosure under 11 any scheme and also shall state whether the previously unrecorded income and related assets have been properly recorded in the books of account during the year. - 60 The Company is not required mandatorily to carry out any CSR activities on account of losses incurred during the previous years. - 61 The Company has not traded or invested in Crypto currency or Virtual Currency during the - 62 The Consolidated financial statements were authorized for issue in accordance with a resolution passed by the Board of Directors on 26.05.2022 - 63 Previous year's figures have been regrouped / reclassified wherever necessary to correspond with the current year's classification / disclosure.

-As per our report of even date attached For BSJ & Associates Chartered Accountants FRN: 010560S
+As per our report of even date attached For BSJ & Associates For and on behalf of the Board of Directors

+Chartered Accountants FRN: 010560S

-Dr. Bharat J. Kanabar Director DIN 09466694
+Sajeev B. Dr. Bharat J. Kanabar CMD and CEO Director DIN 09466694 DIN 09344438

-Sd/- Sd/-P.O.
-Luise Subramonian H. Chief Financial Officer Company Secretary
+Sd/-P.O.
+Luise Subramonian H. CA. Jojo Augustine Chief Financial Officer Company Secretary

+Partne

+Membership No 214088

-Sd/-CA. Jojo Augustine Partner Membership No.214088 UDIN: 22214088AKD2MH2878
+UDIN: 22214088AKD2MH2878

-Place: Navi Mumbai Date: 26.05.2022 Place: Ernakulam Date: 30.05.2022
+Place: Navi Mumbai Place: Ernakulam Date: 26.05.2022 Date: 30.05.2022